adamsilver/fdpb/08-an-upload-form.md

 First, updating the label to reflect the input's value is confusing because the label should describe the input and remain unchanged.
 In this case, screen reader users will hear ‘some-file.pdf’ as opposed to “Attach document”, for example.

 Second, the interface doesn't fit with the book's established convention for providing hint or error text ( as set out in chapter 1, “A Registration Form”).
+We'd have to look at other ways of providing this information.
+Not only is this more work for us, but providing this information in a different way just for this interface is going to be unfamiliar in comparison to the rest of the site.

-Third, file inputs let mouse users drag and drop files.
-The input itself acts as a “drop zone”, which some users may prefer.
+Third, file inputs lets users drag and drop files.
+This is because the input is a “drop zone”, which some users may prefer.
 Hiding the input means jettisoning this functionality.

 Any improvement to aesthetics just isn't worth the degradation in usability and utility.